 6. For greasy oily spots, as well as waxy spots like lipstick and crayons, use an environmentally approved / non-ammoniated natural cleaner, such as Green Works.

 7. Do not wax or polish the finished surface.
 Wax build-up may leave a residue that is hard to remove.
 Most polishes contain silicones that will contaminate the finished surface.

 Cleaning Faux Wood Chairs

-Faux wood chair frames are manufactured with aluminum that is powder-coated and then a grain transfer paper is applied to the frame to produce the look of finished wood grain.
-It’s best to wash these frames with a sponge or rag and a solution of mild soap and water.
+Faux wood chair frames are manufactured with aluminum that is powder-coated, and then a grain transfer paper is applied to the frame to produce the look of a finished wood grain.
+It’s best to wash these frames with a soft sponge or rag and a solution of mild soap and water.
 Rinse with water and let dry.
 You can also use Soft Scrub® to remove scuff marks and scratches.

 Although lemon oil and automotive paste wax can be used on some aluminum frames, avoid using these with faux wood because it can disrupt the texture of the finish.

 Bleach can be used for disinfecting the surfaces of Holsag faux wood chairs.
 An approximate mixture of 1-part bleach (5% sodium Hypochlorite) and 9-parts water should we applied with a soft cloth.
 After application, clean off all the bleach solution with a damp rag and then dry completely.

 You can also use another cleaner recommended for faux wood, if it’s not abrasive because that can erode some powder-coated finishes.